Millennium Marine

 Selling The Business

-After a few years fighting a chemical sensitivity illness, Phil decided to sell the boat business, and began building modular homes.
-Where he would be less exposed to fumes and odors.
+• After years battling chemical sensitivity illness, Phil decided to sell the boat business and begin building modular homes where he would be less exposed to fumes and odors.

 Full Circle

-Those were the words Phil would often use when telling his story about building wooden boats, to then fiberglass boats, to homes, and back to wooden boats.
+• Phil often described his journey as full circle: wooden boats, then fiberglass boats, then homes, and back to wooden boats.

 Next Generation

-This is when the third generation took flight.
-Phil’s youngest son Cory at 19, fresh out of electrical college was eager to forget his new trade and to walk in his father’s boat building footsteps.
+• This is when the third generation took flight.
+Phil's youngest son Cory, age 19 and fresh out of electrical college, chose to follow in his father's footsteps.

 Tragic Loss

-On January 21st 1995, at 46, Phil died suddenly when struct by a dump trailer at the workplace.
+• On January 21, 1995, at age 46, Phil died suddenly after being struck by a dump trailer at the workplace.

-The loss of one of the finest and well-respected builders and fishermen in the industry was felt throughout.
+• The loss of one of the finest and most respected builders and fishermen was felt throughout the industry.
+Cory and Randy carried on by finishing existing builds and taking new orders.

 Continuing the Legacy

-Within 8 months the wooden plug was finished, the mold was cast, and the first hull was built.
+• After 18 months of building wooden boats, the brothers agreed that long-term success required returning to fiberglass production.
+Within eight months, the wooden plug was finished, the mold was cast, and the first hull was built.

 First Guimond 45s

-Roland Thibodeau was the first to take delivery of the new Guimond 45 built in “speed rails” and the two front windshields.
-Ken Doucet took the second later that year.
-Changes and improvements were still ongoing!
+• Roland Thibodeau took delivery of the first new Guimond 45, built with speed rails and dual front windshields.
+Ken Doucet took the second later that year while improvements continued.

 First Export

-The first Guimond 45 sold south of the border was to Paul Herrick, who fished for conch, blue crab, and croaker out of Virginia Beach, VA.
+• The first Guimond 45 sold south of the border went to Paul Herrick, who fished for conch, blue crab, and croaker out of Virginia Beach, VA.

-On route, the vessel “Sunrise” stopped in Boston to display at the Boston Atlantic Fish Expo.
+• On route, the vessel Sunrise stopped in Boston for display at the Boston Atlantic Fish Expo.

 Export Became the Business

-Since 1997, business had grown tenfold.
-Sales were made up of 75% exports, and boats were being shipped all over the USA, even as far as Alaska and Hawaii.
+• Since 1997, business had grown tenfold.
+Sales were now 75% export, with boats shipped across the USA, including Alaska and Hawaii.

 The New MILLENNIUM

-Cory became 100% owner of the boat building operation, from this point on, known as Millennium Marine.
+• Cory became 100% owner of the boatbuilding operation, known from this point onward as Millennium Marine.

 Expanding Markets